Rule Systems

 A rule system consists of a set of statements of the form

-So a rule can be read: if $P_1$ and $\ldots$ and $P_n$, then $Q$.
+So a rule can be read: if

 In essence, rule systems describes the objects of sets.
 For example,